For questions or information, please contact:

 A-Level transcripts are reviewed by an international admissions specialist in the Office of Undergraduate Admissions.
-Although it is typical to request a review of your exam results prior to enrolling at Illinois so that your high scores allow you to start your first year with proficiency credit posted to your academic record, it is permitted to submit your transcript anytime during the year.
+Although it is typical to request a review of your exam results prior to enrolling at Illinois so that any high scores will allow you to start your first year with proficiency credit posted to your academic record, you are permitted to submit your transcript anytime during the year.

 Questions?
-A-Level credit is processed through the Office of Undergraduate Admissions.
+All 'A-Level' credit is processed through the Office of Undergraduate Admissions.
 Please ask to speak with an international admissions specialist.